Teen video app Musical.ly agrees to FTC fine

 Smith said that along with failing to adequately seek parent's permission, the operators of Musical.ly didn't honor parents' requests for personal information to be deleted.
 Smith said the company deleted some under-age accounts but didn't delete their videos and profile information from its own servers.

 Profile information often included email addresses as well as a child's name, age, school and picture.
-Until October 2016, one of the app's feature allowed users to find nearby users within a 50-mile radius.
+Until October 2016, one of the app's features allowed users to find nearby users within a 50-mile radius.

 Beijing-based ByteDance Technology announced it was acquiring the platform in late 2017, and last summer folded Musical.ly into its own popular video app, TikTok, which is based in Los Angeles.